-If USCIS sees a crime or immigration violation on your record that may make you removable, like an aggravated felony, it can place you into removal (deportation proceedings).
-That means that you'd have to appear before an immigration judge and defend yourself.
-If you lost your case, you’d likely lose your right to a green card as well, and be sent from the United States to your home country.
+If USCIS sees a crime or immigration violation on your record that could make you removable, like an aggravated felony, it can place you into removal (deportation proceedings).
+That means you'd have to appear before an immigration judge and defend yourself.
+If you lost your case, you'd likely lose your right to a green card as well, and be sent from the United States to your home country.

 Not every crime makes a green card holder deportable.
 With the help of your attorney, you might find grounds upon which to argue that your crime doesn't actually fit within one of the grounds of deportability (described below), or find some other basis upon which to mount a defense.

 Within the Immigration and Nationality Act (I.N.A.) is a long list of types of crimes that make a person with a green card deportable.
 For example, you can be found deportable for having committed: